Electromagnetic Field Radiation (EMF), Interference (EMI), and Compatibility (EMC) Consulting Services

 Recommend Next Steps (If Needed)

-• Recommend further testing (full EMI survey or investigation).
+Recommend further testing (complete EMI survey or investigation).

 EMI Inspections Apply to:

-• Hospitals, labs, data centers — ensuring environments are properly prepared for sensitive equipment.
+Hospitals, labs, and data centers — ensuring environments are adequately prepared for sensitive equipment.

-• Construction or renovation projects — ensuring EMI-sensitive design elements are implemented properly.
+Construction or renovation projects — ensuring EMI-sensitive design elements are implemented correctly.

 What’s Not Typically Included?